skyfox69/jsapi/README.md

   end
 ```

-The operation name can be omitted, if the ontroller handles one operation only.
+The operation name can be omitted, if the controller handles one operation only.

 #### Options

 - `model` - See [API models](#api-models).
 - `method` - The HTTP verb of the operation.
 - `path` - The relative path of the operation.
-- `tags` - One or more tags used to group operations.
+- `tags` - One or more tags used to group operations in an OpenAPI document.
 - `summary` - A short summary of the operation.
 - `description` - A desciption of the operation.
 - `deprecated` - Specifies whether or not the operation is deprecated.